Types of Private Caregiver Qualifications

 If You Need More Specialized Care:

-When in home care begins to exceed the need for companion care, a private caregiver with more schooling can better serve your loved one and their healthcare needs.
+When in home care begins to exceed the need for companion care, a professional in-home caregiver with more schooling can better serve your loved one and their healthcare needs.

 - Certified Nursing Assistant (CNA): CNA’s complete 100 hours of supervised clinical training and 50 hours of classroom training.
 After students successfully complete a state-approved certified Nurse Assistant program, the training program arranges for the state approved exam.
 Applicants must maintain criminal record clearance in order to be certified.
 Every two years CNAs have to renew their certification by completing 48 hour of CEU's and work 1 day for pay providing nursing services under the supervision of a licensed medical professional.